andrew/ultimate-awesome/README.md

 - [the-engineering-managers-booklist](https://github.com/jesselpalmer/the-engineering-managers-booklist) - Books for people who are or aspire to manage/lead team(s) of software engineers.
 - [awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 10,000+ hours and 100+ free certificates in IT, computer science and business.
 - [awesome-quarto](https://github.com/mcanouil/awesome-quarto) - A curated list of Quarto talks, tools, examples & articles!
 Contributions welcome!.
+- [awesome-vue-3](https://github.com/sonicoder86/awesome-vue-3) - A curated list of awesome things related to Vue 3.
 - [awesome-cli-apps-in-a-csv](https://github.com/toolleeo/awesome-cli-apps-in-a-csv) - The largest Awesome Curated list of command line programs (CLI/TUI) with source data organized into CSV files.
 - [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.
 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.